 In the United States, children in early care and education (ECE) settings are being suspended or expelled at alarming rates.
-There is also growing evidence that specific groups of children may be disproportionately suspended and expelled from ECE settings, with older preschool children, boys, and African Americans at greater risk.
 The long-term effects of preschool suspension and expulsion are significant, including school failure, behavior problems, and even adult incarceration.

-In 2014, the U.S. Departments of Health and Human Services and Education released a joint policy statement urging states to take action to reduce and soon eliminate the practice of suspension and expulsion in ECE settings.
-Arkansas' Suspension and Expulsion Workgroup, convened by the state's Department of Human Services/Division of Child Care and Early Childhood Education (DHS/DCCECE), worked to revise existing policies within the state, requiring prior approval for children's dismissal from ECE programs that are state funded and/or accept federally-funded child care assistance.
+In 2014, the U.S. Departments of Health and Human Services and Education released a policy statement urging states to take action to reduce the practice of suspension and expulsion in ECE settings.
+Arkansas' Suspension and Expulsion Workgroup, convened by the state's Department of Human Services/Division of Child Care and Early Childhood Education (DHS/DCCECE), worked to revise existing policies within the state, requiring prior approval for children's dismissal from ECE programs that are state funded and/or accept federally-funded childcare assistance.
 In addition, the workgroup designed BehaviorHelp, a single point-of-entry support system for teachers struggling to manage challenging behaviors in the classroom.
 Those in need of assistance can now receive key training, technical assistance, and mental health consultation resources by one of three agencies in the state: DHS/DCCECE, the University of Arkansas for Medical Sciences (Project PLAY), and Arkansas State University Childhood Services (Technical Assistance).
 These supports are classroom or child specific, geared to meet the needs of each individual case referred.

-IN FY'20, BEHAVIORHELP SERVED THE TEACHERS OF 388 CHILDREN AT 217 CENTERS IN 54 COUNTIES.
+IN FY'22, BEHAVIORHELP SERVED THE TEACHERS OF 482 CHILDREN AT 234 CENTERS IN 52 COUNTIES & 92 CITIES.

-Since BehaviorHelp began in 2016, 1584 BehaviorHelp requests were received related to challenging classroom behavior.
-After four years of referrals increasing annually, the number of referrals received in FY '20 was down compared to prior years, likely due to the COVID-19 crisis.
-Requests for help were received on children who ranged in age from 1 to 11 years of age, and most referrals involved male children (82%).
-More than half of children referred (51%) had experienced difficult or traumatic events such as abuse or neglect, divorce/parent separation, and parent substance use or mental illness.
+Since BehaviorHelp began in 2016, 2304 BehaviorHelp requests were received related to challenging classroom behavior.
+Requests for help were received on children who ranged in age from 0 to 12 years of age, and most referrals involved male children (80%).
+More than half of children referred (52%) had experienced difficult or traumatic events such as abuse or neglect, divorce/parent separation, and parent substance use or mental illness.
 Most referrals were related to behaviors described as aggressive and disruptive in the classroom.